Yamam-al/frogger_mars/README.md

 ### 3.4 Key Implementation Differences from NetLogo

 - **Time base & pacing**

   NetLogo advances agents with `every 0.1` and per-agent `speed/time` counters; my MARS version maps ticks to seconds via `TicksPerSecondDivisor` and decrements time on that cadence.
 Each tick is also gated by a WebSocket ACK, with a polling delay controlled by `VisualizationTimeout`.

 - **Frontend & control path**

   NetLogo uses its built-in UI; my simulation is headless and communicates with a Godot client via a C# WebSocket bridge (`DataVisualizationServer`) supporting `start/pause/resume/restart` and live setters for `StartLives`, `StartTimeSeconds`, and `StartLevel`.

 - **Level handling**

   NetLogo advances levels internally; in MARS I load grid layouts from CSV (`LevelFilesCsv`), apply the chosen `StartLevel` at (re)start, and end the game when all pads are filled (no auto-advance).

 - **Agent movement rates (fixed vs. parametric)**

   NetLogo vehicles/platforms use a `speed` variable with timers.
 In MARS the movement cadence is fixed in code: cars move every tick, trucks every second tick, logs and turtles every 2 ticks (right/left, respectively).

 - **Turtle diving**

   NetLogo includes random dive behavior; in MARS I expose a `Hidden` flag on turtles but do not yet implement a dive schedule/randomizer—hidden status only matters if set.

 - **Platform carrying logic**

   NetLogo moves the frog immediately in the same update that moves logs/turtles.
 In MARS, time is discrete and paced by `TicksPerSecondDivisor` plus a WebSocket ACK from the client, so I avoid same-tick moves to prevent race conditions.
 Instead, I snapshot platform positions at T−1, compute per-row motion (wrap-aware, clamped to ±1), and carry the frog only if it was on a platform in that row at T−1.
 This ensures deterministic, one-move-per-tick behavior even with network pacing.
 In rare edge cases this can cause slight “push-back” of the frog, but it proved the most stable and consistent approach for my setup.

 - **Water detection**

   NetLogo derives water from patch colors; MARS treats rows `Y ∈ [0..6]` as water and checks absence of pads/logs/visible turtles on that tile.

 - **Frog population**

   The NetLogo model spawns multiple “sensor frogs” (`frogs2..9`).
 The MARS model uses a single active `FrogAgent`.

 ---

-## **4. Simulation & Usage**

-### 4.1 Requirements

-- **.NET 8.0 SDK** - for running the MARS simulation.
-- **MARS Framework** - installed as per MARS documentation.
-- **Git** - to clone the repository.
-- **No Godot installation required** — the visualization frontend is included as a packaged executable in `Visualization\Frogger.exe`

-### 4.2 Installation

-1. **Clone the repository**

-    ```bash
-    git clone <repo-url>
-    cd frogger_mars
-    ```

-2. **Install dependencies**

-    Ensure the MARS framework is available in your development environment.

-    If using Rider or Visual Studio, restore NuGet packages.

-### 4.3 Running the Simulation

-1. **Start the MARS simulation**
-    - From the project root, run:

-        ```bash
-        dotnet run
-        ```

-    - MARS will initialize agents and start the WebSocket server on `ws://127.0.0.1:8181`.
-2. **Start the Visualization**
-    - Run the included executable:

-        ```
-        Visualization\Frogger.exe
-        ```

-    - This launches the visualization frontend and connects to the running MARS simulation.
-3. **Start the game**
-    - Once both are running, click **Start** in the visualization window to begin the simulation.

-### 4.4 Controls (Visualization Frontend)

-- **Arrow keys** — Move the frog up/down/left/right (one tile per tick).
-- **Pause / Resume** — Temporarily halt or continue the simulation.
-- **Restart** — Reset lives, time, and level to initial values.
-- **UI Parameters** (adjust before starting):
-    - **Start Lives** — Number of lives for the frog.
-    - **Start Time** — Time (in seconds) per life.
-    - **Start Level** — Which level to load first.

 ---